 About AMSOIL HP Marine Synthetic 2-Stroke Oil

 HP Marine is AMSOIL’s premium 100% synthetic 2-stroke oil for direct fuel-injected outboard engines.
-HP Marine was formulated specially for the hostile operating conditions of DFI 2-stroke engines and this has been verified by exhaustive field testing.
+HP Marine was formulated specially for the hostile operating conditions of DFI 2-stroke engines.
+This has been verified by exhaustive field testing.
 The full-synthetic formula reduces friction for maximum performance and fuel efficiency.
 The hallmark of HP Marine is clean, deposit-free operation for maximum performance and engine life.
 HP Marine also contains a powerful anti-rust and corrosion package for in-season and off-season protection.

 Why Is Mercury Optimax 2-Cycle Oil A Synthetic Blend?

 Mercury has long been an advocate of using semi-synthetic blends for both their premium 2-stroke and 4-stroke engine oils.
 Is there a particular benefit to using synthetic-blend oils in Mercury Marine engines?
 The short answer is no. There is no mechanical, metallurgical or any other functional reason for synthetic-blends to be any sort of advantage in Mercury outboard engines.
-Mercury does not offer any sort of explanation for their reasoning either.
+Mercury does not offer any sort of explanation for this reasoning.

 It’s a safe to assume that Mercury uses synthetic-blends rather than full-synthetic oils because it keeps input costs down.
 As synthetic oils are irrefutably proven to be superior in high-performance 2-stroke marine, snowmobile and motorcycle applications, there is absolutely no other basis for Mercury to take this route.
-Lastly, Mercury’s literature offers that Optimax/DFI 2-Cycle Oil is graced with a “carefully modified base stock blend with a synthetic additive package”, so there is absolutely no implication that this product is 50% synthetic.
+Lastly, Mercury’s literature offers that Optimax/DFI 2-Cycle Oil is graced with a “carefully modified base stock blend with a synthetic additive package”.
+There is absolutely no implication that this product is 50% synthetic.

 Price of Mercury OptiMax/DFI 2-Cycle Oil In Canada And USA